pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 Meaning that an hacker connected to a vulnerable formular exposed by this web server ( login page for example ), can use one of the edit fields of the formular, to trigger execution of shell code on server's operating system.

-The log4j vulnerability for example, thanks to a very simple XSS attack on the web formular, can trigger the download on the victim web server, of a malicious script hosted somewhere on the INTERNET.
-And once the script is downloaded, the same patern sent to the formular can trigger the execution of the downloaded code into servers memory.
+For example, the log4j vulnerability allows an hacker, thanks to a very simple XSS attack on the web formular, to make the victim web server to download a malicious code hosted somewhere on the INTERNET.
+Malicious script that contents some executable code that will be runt into the server memory just after the download.

 For more information about this Threat you can have a look to the following [Cisco Talos Blog Post](https://blog.talosintelligence.com/apache-log4j-rce-vulnerability/).
 You will find in this article some examples of partners that can trigger what is describe above.